 Model Arab League

-Since 1988, the Honors College has participated in the national Model Arab League (MAL) conference, held for three days in Washington, D.C., each spring.
+Since 1988, the Honors College has participated in the National University Model Arab League (NUMAL) conference, held in Washington, D.C., each spring.
 The league offers students an excellent opportunity to develop leadership skills and to learn about the social, economic, cultural, and political issues facing leaders of the Arab world.
 Participation in MAL is valuable to students of all academic majors and nationalities as they gain valuable leadership training through public speaking and discussion, writing and editing, interpersonal relations, and cross-cultural dialogue.
 Delegates come away with practiced skills that will serve them well in their future endeavors.
-Interested students should contact Keri Myrick, Adrian Castillo, or Julia Hess.
+Interested students should contact Keri Myrick, Adrian Castillo, or Kathryn Lenihan.

 In fall, 2017, the Model Arab League team competed in their first ever international competition.
 The Cairo International Model Arab League conference took place over Thanksgiving break, and the participants had much to be grateful for: The team collected a total of 11 awards.

 Model G20 (MG20) is an innovative program designed to fully simulate a G20 Leaders' Summit.
 Recognizing the G20’s influence in shaping today’s world, we seek to prepare future leaders to build a strong, sustainable, balanced, and inclusive global economy.
 MG20 helps students develop skills in multilateral negotiations, public speaking, team building strategy, and diplomacy.
 A closer look at the inner workings and agenda of the G20 provides participants with a better understanding of the dynamics of international affairs, including such key issues as economic growth, job creation, migration, refugees, trade agreements, financial regulation, development, climate change, and others.
 For more information on MG20, please contact Keri Myrick, Adrian Castillo, or Hannah Ajrami.